gvolpe/par-dual/README.md

 ## Test suite

-The test suite property-checks the functions defined in `Dual` applied to different types of values.
+The test suite property-checks the functions defined in `ParDual` applied to different types of values.

 ```
 $ nix-shell --run 'cabal new-run par-dual-tests'